Current at 02.04.20

 At this time, Peninsula Eye Centre REMAINS OPEN and continues to provide essential eye care services to our community.
 Please note however, as announced by the Australian Prime Minister on 25th March, elective surgery in both public and private settings must cease from 1 April, except for urgent cases.
-This means all non-urgent eye surgeries, including cataract surgeries, will cease from 1 April until further notice.
+For our patients this means all non-urgent eye surgeries, including cataract surgeries, will temporarily cease from 1 April until further notice.
 Patients requiring eye assessments for future cataract surgery can continue to be seen at our clinic at this stage.

 At Peninsula Eye Centre, we take the recent Coronavirus (COVID-19) outbreak very seriously and are taking additional protective measures to ensure the health and safety of our patients, team members and the wider community.
 We are monitoring the situation very closely and will continue to act under the guidelines from the Australian health authorities and RANZCO.

 We have implemented the following precautions to prevent the spread of the virus:

 In addition to our regular high standard of infection control & sterilisation, we have implemented the following:

 - Increased sanitation of hard surfaces in highly trafficked areas such as reception, waiting areas, clinical and consulting rooms

 - All clinical and consulting rooms are sanitised after every patient

 - Patient seating in the waiting areas has been spread out

 - Additional hand sanitisers are available to be used in waiting area, reception, clinical and consulting rooms